UFrameIT/archives/README.md

 2. Run `.\build.cmd` (on Windows) or `.\build.sh` (on \*nix)

 ## In case of errors
-Often using [clean.sh](https://github.com/UFrameIT/archives/commit/2915df100e709d6c8f3b7cd3f73437bb586230d5) can resolve weird errors that might pop up.
+Often using [clean.sh](https://github.com/UFrameIT/archives/blob/master/clean.sh) can resolve weird errors that might pop up.
 It can be used on Windows via the git bash.
-The cmd script is not complete.